ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 !!! note ""
     For example, a OpenID provider with the DNS `example.com:9999` would yield files named `oexample.com%3a9999.conf` , `example.com%3a9999.client`, and `example.com%3a9999.provider`.

 These files do not exist for new SystemLink installations.
 Each file must be added to the `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc` directory.
-The NI Web Server must be restarted for these changes changes to any of these files to take effect.
+The NI Web Server must be restarted for any changes to these file to take effect.

 SystemLink can be configured to support multiple OpenID Providers simultaneously by creating a `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider` file for each provider.
 It is required that the user ID used within SystemLink be unique across providers.
 This id takes the form `[sub_claim]@issuer` where this issuer is the DNS name of the OpenID Connect provider.
 You can see the id SystemLink uses for a user by viewing the details of that user in the SystemLink security application.